Local Market

 What a DC Website Is Actually Worth

+Here’s a simple illustration (not a prediction — your results depend on your market, reviews, pricing, and many factors outside the website).
 The DC math is unusually favorable thanks to affluent customers and dense, deep service demand.
 If your site brings in 10 extra qualified leads per week at $450 average and 30% close, that’s $5,400/week or $280,000/year.
 Premium NW DC / Bethesda / McLean work compounds significantly.
-The $100 build and $25/month maintenance is rounding error.
+Even modest results easily cover the $100 build and $25/month maintenance.

 Why Most Web Designers Overcharge DC Businesses